Garden Tools You Actually Need (And What You Don't)

 Year One: Start with the essential seven tools.
 Total investment: $200 to $400 depending on quality choices.

 Year Two: Add what you found yourself needing.
-Maybe a broadfork if you're working clay soil, a second hose for a distant bed, or a harvest basket.
+Maybe a broadfork if you're working clay soil, a second hose for a distant bed, or a dedicated harvest basket.

 Let your actual gardening experience guide purchases.
 Don't buy tools preemptively based on what you think you'll need.